MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Query-basics.md

 #### For analysts in consumption-model tenants

 In this model, there is no minimum monthly fee for your organization; rather, all fees are based on the running of queries.
 Each query that you run consumes a number of "credits," based on the following factors: the number of users being analyzed, the duration of the analysis, the number of base metrics in the query, and which base metrics are used.
+(Metrics are arranged into "price tiers"; metrics in higher price tiers cause more credits to be consumed than metrics in lower price tiers.)

 <!-- MAYBE DON'T NEED THIS:
 >[!Note]